-In October, the CCC Recon Company ceased operations as the unit "Stood Down" and finally went home after carrying out the most secretive and dangerous mission of the Vietnam War.
+In October, CCC ceased operations as the unit stood down and finally went home after carrying out the most secretive and dangerous missions of the Vietnam War.

 As the year ended, the NVA were very close to seizing Kontum as the ARVN's were the last hope of survival of South Vietnam.
 But the 57th was still there flying support and guns in the final days of the U.S. involvement in the war.
-The 57th Assault Helicopter Company would be there to just about to the very end of the war.
+The 57th would be there to just about the very end.

-On 8 January, the Paris Peace talks resumed, and a positive attitude was taken by all parties.
-President Nixon ordered a halt to the bombing in the north, and on 23 January, an accord was reached.
+On 8 Jan, the Paris Peace talks resumed, and a positive attitude was taken by all parties.
+Nixon ordered a halt to the bombing in the north, and on 23 Jan, an accord was reached.
 The next day, both sides claimed victory in Southeast Asia.

-In January 1973, the 57 was very busy, especially the Cougars, flying support for the inept ARVN's.
-As the word of a cease fire came, action reduced considerably on both sides.
+In Jan 73, the 57th was very busy, especially the Cougars, flying support of the inept ARVN's.
+As word of a cease fire came, action reduced considerably on both sides.

-The Paris Peace Agreement was signed on 27 January, and cease fire went into effect the next day.
+The Paris Peace Agreement was signed on 27 Jan, and the cease fire went into effect the next day.